-Charges for tuition and general fees are payable by each semester's due date as established by the Office of the Bursar.
+Charges for tuition and general fees are payable by each semester's due date as established by the Office of the Bursar on the W&M main campus in Williamsburg.
 Any unpaid balance remaining on an individual's account after the end of the add/drop period may result in cancellation of registration.
-In most cases tuition and fees for SMS students are paid by the student's advisor.
+Tuition and fees for SMS students who are supported by a graduate support package may be paid by the Office of Academic Studies or by the student's advisor through the business managers of each department.
+It remains each student's responsibility to ensure that tuition and fees have been paid by the date they are due.
+Failure to pay by the due date will result in a penalty.

 Payment may be made in U.S. dollars by cash, check, money order or cashiers check made payable to the College of William and Mary.
 Checks returned by the bank for any reason will constitute nonpayment of fees and may result in cancellation of registration.
-The option of paying in full by credit card or electronic check is offered through our payment plan provider, TMS (Tuition Management Systems); however, TMS does charge a convenience fee for paying by credit card.
-Additional information may be obtained from the Bursar's Office website at www.wm.edu/ offices/financialoperations/sa/index.php
+The option of paying in full by credit card or electronic check is offered through the College's payment plan provider, TMS (Tuition Management Systems); however, TMS does charge a convenience fee for paying by credit card.
+Additional information may be obtained from the Bursar's Office website at www.wm.edu/offices/financialoperations/sa/index.php

-Any past due debt owed the College (telecommunications, emergency loans, parking, health services, library fines, etc) may result in cancellation of registration and/ or transcripts being withheld.
-In the event a past-due account is referred for collection, the student is required to pay all costs associated with the collection and/ or litigation, as well as the College's late payment fee.
+Any past due debt owed the College (telecommunications, emergency loans, parking, health services, library fines, etc.) may result in cancellation of registration and/or transcripts being withheld.
+In the event a past-due account is referred for collection, the student is required to pay all costs associated with the collection and/or litigation, as well as the College's late payment fee.